nate-parrott/nat/nat_docs/notes.markdown

+tests are in NatsTests/

+Run tests using scheme Nat

 Tools for the main agent are registered in ChatView.swift

 When calling external processes, make sure to read the file data BEFORE calling waitUntilExit: